 The sea was vital to Spilliaert’s work.
 When he couldn’t sleep, he’d walk along the coast at night and return home to record the shadowy landscapes he had witnessed.There is an air of German romanticism in some of these images (Caspar David Friedrich's Monk by the Sea comes to mind), also a touch of surrealism and the exaggerated perspectives of Chirico de Giorgio.
 But his painting The Shipwrecked, which depicts what could be the broken remains of a small boat, or merely a sandbank with some skull-like feature sitting on it, has an ominous atmosphere that pre-empts Peter Doig's canoe paintings.

 Leon Spilliaert, The Shipwrecked, 1926.
 Private collection.
 Photo: Luc Schrobiltgen

-Although Spilliaert struggled in his early years, he did achieve success as an artist and enjoyed the patronage of the Belgium royal family.
+Although Spilliaert struggled in his early years, he went on to achieve success as an artist and enjoyed the patronage of the Belgium royal family.
 In 1902 he began working as an illustrator for the distinguished publisher Edmond Deman and was commissioned to illustrate the writings of Nobel Prize-winning playwright and poet Maurice Maeterlinck.

-In 1917 he and Rachel fled the German occupation of Ostend, aiming for Geneva, but funds were tight and they got no further than Brussels.
+In 1917 he and Rachel fled the German occupation of Ostend, heading for Geneva.
+But funds were tight and they got no further than Brussels.
 Spilliaert spent the rest of his life moving between these two locations, unable, it seems, to fully relinquish life by the sea.
-Although his work lightened in his latter years, this exhibition revels in the darker realms of Spilliaert's ouevre.
+Although his work lightened as he aged, this exhibition revels in the darker realms of Spilliaert's ouevre.
 Much of this exhibition is on the gloomier end of the spectrum, both tonally and thematically.
-And why not enjoy the angst for while?
+And why not languish in the angst for while?
 I suspect that Spilliaert did.

 |What||Léon Spilliaert exhibition, Royal Academy review|